Opportunity (rover): End of mission

-Solar arrays generate about 140 watts for up to fourteen hours per sol, while rechargeable lithium ion batteries stored energy for use at night.
-Opportunity's onboard computer uses a 20 MHz RAD6000 CPU with 128 MB of DRAM, 3 MB of EEPROM, and 256 MB of flash memory.
+Solar arrays generated about 140 watts for up to fourteen hours per sol, while rechargeable lithium ion batteries stored energy for use at night.
+Opportunity's onboard computer uses a 20 MHz RAD6000 CPU with 128 MB of DRAM and 3 MB of EEPROM.
 The rover's operating temperature ranges from −40 to +40 C and radioisotope heaters provide a base level of heating, assisted by electrical heaters when necessary.
-A gold film and a layer of silica aerogel provides insulation.

-Communications depend on an omnidirectional low-gain antenna communicating at a low data rate and a steerable high-gain antenna, both in direct contact with Earth.
-A low gain antenna is also used to relay data to spacecraft orbiting Mars.
+Communications depended on an omnidirectional low-gain antenna communicating at a low data rate and a steerable high-gain antenna, both in direct contact with the Deep Space Network on Earth.
+A low-gain antenna was also used to relay data to spacecraft orbiting Mars.